ablasbl/Dissertation/ReadMe.txt

 The known issues are:

 1) the hyperrefing for the Abstract when clicked from the PDF table of contents section, the PDF moves to the start of the Dedication page.
-Although this may be resolved in future versions it is not of utmost importance for a proper thesis.
+Although this may be resolved in future versions it is not of utmost importance for the actual thesis.

 2) the typesetting gives an error a line after the '\frontmatter' command but has no effect on the produced PDF.